Font Format

 Underline style & color

-Atlantis can display lines of various shapes, thickness, and color beneath the text:
+Atlantis can display lines of various shapes, thickness, and color below the text:

 Bold